awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 # Configuring a Windows Instance Using EC2Launch<a name="ec2launch"></a>

-EC2Launch is a set of Windows PowerShell scripts that replaces the EC2Config service on Windows Server 2016 AMIs\.
+EC2Launch is a set of Windows PowerShell scripts that replaces the EC2Config service on Windows Server 2016 and later AMIs\.

 **Topics**
 + [EC2Launch Tasks](#ec2launch-tasks)